 Following the procedure proposed by Bruder et al. (2021/in preparation) and designed to order to explore the role of perceptual features in listeners’ preferences, we will ask participants to rate singing and speech stimuli in terms of perceptual attributes shown to be relevant in the appreciation of singing and speech/speechsong (Merril, 2018, 2022; Merril & Larrouy-Maestri, 2017).
 These ratings will be made on bipolar scales ranging from 1 to 7 and displaying contrasting anchor words on each pole.
 Six scales will be used both for singing and speech stimuli (Table 1): attack (soft – hard), breathiness (not at all – very breathy), loudness (quiet – loud), resonance (thin – full), tempo (slow – fast), timbre (light – dark).
 The following four features will be collected only for singing stimuli: (perceived) pitch accuracy (out of tune – in tune), voice onset (imprecise – precise), articulation (staccato – legato), and amount of vibrato (not at all – a lot), whereas the following three features will be used only for speech performances: overall pitch (low – high), pitch range (narrow – wide), loudness range (narrow – wide).
 This means for blocks with singing stimuli there will be 10 perceptual scales to rate, and in blocks with speech stimuli there will be 9 perceptual scales to rate.
 Additionally, participants will be asked to rate how much they liked each stimulus on a scale of 1 (not at all) to 9 (a lot).
 Half-way through the experiment, participants will be asked to complete the three questionnaires mentioned above.
 Participants will complete two testing sessions (test-retest), not longer than 10 days apart from each other.
 The second session will be identical to the first one, with the exception that no questionnaires will have to be filled in the second session.
 The whole experiment will be conducted in German.

-Figure 1A) Illustration of the stimulus material, consisting of performances of a short melody excerpt, performed by 22 singers a capella, with a /lu/ sound, in three different singing styles (as a lullaby, as a pop song, as an opera aria and in two speaking styles (as if directed to an adult audience, as if directed to an infant).
+Figure 1A) Illustration of the stimulus material, consisting of performances of a short melody excerpt, performed by 22 singers a capella, with a /lu/ sound, in three different singing styles (as a lullaby, as a pop song, as an opera aria) and in two speaking styles (as if directed to an adult audience, as if directed to an infant).
 Note that operatic singing was performed one fifth higher than pop and lullaby (in A minor instead of D minor).
 B) Illustration of the experimental design: participants will be asked to rate each stimulus in terms of how much they liked it on a 9-point scale (not at all – a lot), as well as on different 7-point bipolar perceptual scales (see Table 2 for individual description of all scales).

 Table 2: Definition of perceptual ratings to be collected on bipolar scales, along with anchor words (inside parenthesis)